spidey1202/Harry-Potter-Network-Analysis/README.md

 3. Adjust the code parameters as needed (e.g., top number of names, frequency threshold).
 4. Run the code snippets (`characterNetwork-distributed.py` and `characterNetwork-iterative.py`) in a Python environment.
 5. Network graphs will be generated as PNG files in the repository directory.

-## Features

-- Distributed processing using Spark for large-scale character network analysis
-- Iterative approach for smaller datasets or without Spark
-- NER (name entity recognition) for extracting character names
-- Co-occurrence and sentiment analysis
-- Network graph visualization
-- Graph plotting for the entire series and individual seasons

 ## Sentiment Graph Analysis